Power, Victory and Death: Titian’s Art in Venice

-Titian was the most famous painter of the Renaissance in Venice.
-Even during his lifetime the artist had been acclaimed as the greatest painter of his age and achieved great financial success, so that his paintings were affordable only to the wealthiest citizens of the world.
-His patrons included, among others, the Holy Roman Emperor Charles V and his son Philip II, the pope in Rome, and many Venetian doges.
+Titian was the most famous painter of the Venetian Renaissance.
+Even during his lifetime the artist had been acclaimed as the greatest painter of his age and achieved great financial success so that his paintings were affordable only to the wealthiest citizens.
+His patrons included, among others, the Holy Roman Emperor Charles V and his son Philip II, the Pope, and many Venetian doges.
 See some of his most well-known paintings.

 The figures are depicted against a background of an aedicule, with a pediment and seven lamps of the apocalypse on top of it, while in the niche of the aedicule there is a depiction of a pelican, which was associated with the resurrection.
 The aedicule is flanked by two statues, those of Moses with the Tablet of the Ten Commandments on the left, and of the Sybil, wearing a crown of thorns and holding a cross, on the right.
 Both of them stand on bases carved with lions, to remind us of the lions of St. Mark, but also of devouring death, as in the Salva Me Psalm, read in masses for the dead.
 The Pieta was intended to be donated to Santa Maria Gloriosa dei Frari for the artist’s burial chapel.